MicrosoftDocs/SupportArticles-docs/Office/Client/loop/loop-workspace-unexpectedly-stored-in-sharepoint-online-site.md

 This article applies to customers who were notified by Microsoft that some of their new Microsoft Loop workspaces were created by using SharePoint Online sites instead of SharePoint Embedded containers as the storage locations.

-If you’re an administrator, and the loop workspaces that were created by your users are affected, you must identify the affected workspaces and inform the associated users.
+If you’re a SharePoint administrator, and the loop workspaces that were created by your users are affected, you must identify the affected workspaces and inform the associated users.
 Then, depending on their requirements, users can choose either to continue using SharePoint Online sites as the storage option for their Loop workspaces or migrate their workspaces to use SharePoint Embedded containers.

 ## Identify affected Loop workspaces

-This procedure must be performed by an administrator.
+This procedure must be performed by a SharePoint administrator.
 Follow these steps:

-1. Convert the affected SharePoint site IDs that are provided by Microsoft to site URLs:
+1. Get the site URLs that correspond to the affected SharePoint site IDs that are provided by Microsoft:

    1. Copy and paste the affected SharePoint site IDs into a text editor, such as Notepad.
 Then, save the file.
    1. Download the [SiteIDtoURL.ps1](https://github.com/pnp/powershell/blob/dev/samples/Site.Metadata.CSV/SiteIDtoURL.ps1) PowerShell script.